alanmackenzie/guide-to-enterprise-drupal/README.md

 * node_save() clearing the block cache.
 * block in code no need for cache, block in db still needs cache.
 * Use block cache instead of views cache.
+* Block cache scales better than views cache as it only requires one fetch from the cache bin.
+* Views cache underneath the block cache is the ideal scenario.

 ### Deleting modules from revision control before uninstalling them.